Structure of methyl cellulose

 Ice cream but for winter

-In # 2: Molecular Gastronomy by Duong1 Comment
+In # 2: Molecular Gastronomy by Duong

 A recipe I found involving the use of molecular gastronomy is maple flavored “hot ice cream” using methyl cellulose extracted from plant cellulose.
 Methyl cellulose is unique as its structure has both hydrophilic and hydrophobic regions.
 In warmer temperatures, the hydrophobic regions are more pronounced, and it gels up due to not bonding with water, while at cooler temperatures, the opposite happens and it takes a more liquid form.
 Due to this property, the “ice cream” melts as it cools and gels up when heated.